Imalent MS18 100K lumen flashlight

 Threads and O-rings

 This is where it gets a little questionable.
-I’m not sure if it’s because of the size and weight of the flashlight, or because of the lube, but the threads are damaged.
-The anodization is missing on parts of the threads.
-This is a real con in my opinion.
+I’m not sure if it’s because of the size and weight of the flashlight, or because of the lubrication they used, but the threads are damaged.
+The anodization is missing (chips) on several parts of the threads.
 A $600 flashlight shouldn’t have this problem!
-And there is only one O-ring, while the MS12 has two O-rings.
-So maybe one O-ring was missing.
-The threads came lubed, though.
+And there is only one O-ring for the MS18, while the MS12 has two O-rings for more safety.

 Imalent MS 18 LEDs, Lens, Bezel and Reflector

-The Imalent MS18 uses 18 CREE XHP 70.2 LEDs for maximum output.
-The LEDs are centered very well in the Light Orange Peel (LOP) reflectors.
+The Imalent MS18 uses 18 CREE XHP 70.2 LEDs for its staggering output.
+The LEDs are centered well in the Orange Peel (LOP) reflectors.

-The bezel isn't removable by hand, nor is the battery pack from the battery tube.
+The bezel is made of stainless steel and not removable by hand, nor can you remove the battery pack from the battery tube without tools.